Skip to content

-Microsft Windows OS gives you an opportunity to roll back the drivers to a previous build.
+Microsft Windows OS allows you to roll back the drivers to a previous build.
 But why will you do so in the first place?
-It might happen that the new version of a driver might be buggy, not having the desired features or even making your PC unstable.
+The new version of a driver might be buggy, not have the desired features, or it can even make your PC unstable.
 In those cases, the best bet is to roll back the drivers to an earlier version.
-The steps shown here are for Windows 10, but it should be near-about identical in all other versions as well.
+The steps shown here are for Windows 10, but they should be nearly identical in all other versions.
 Moreover, also have a look at our guide to disable automatic driver updates on Windows 10.

 Steps to Roll Back a Driver in Windows 10

-Rolling back a driver in Windows involves uninstalling the new version and then reinstalling the earlier one.
+Rolling back a driver in Windows involves uninstalling the new version and reinstalling the earlier one.
 But you don’t have to do all this manually, the system will take care of this.
 On your end, executing a few of the below-mentioned steps is all it takes.
-No matter whether you’re rolling back an NVIDIA Graphics Card or an Audio Driver, steps are the same for all.
+Whether you want to roll back an NVIDIA Graphics Card or an Audio Driver, the steps are the same for all.
 Just make sure you’re using an account with administrative privileges.
 With that said, here are the steps to roll back drivers in Windows.

 windows 10 device manager